The Best and Worst CBD on the Market

 Pretty soon, CBD will be offered by major companies in their food and beverages.

-The research on CBD is pretty amazing (check out How Does CBD Work research site) but only if we're actually getting CBD.
+The research on CBD is pretty amazing (check out the List of CBD benefits here) but only if we're actually getting CBD.

 And no other really bad things with it!